top of page

 CANCELLING YOUR MEDIGAP COVERAGE

 You may want a completely different Medigap policy (not just your old Medigap policy without the prescription drug coverage).
 Or you might decide to switch to a Medicare Advantage Plan that offers prescription drug coverage.
-If you decide to drop your entire Medigap policy, you need to be careful about the timing.
+If you choose to drop your entire Medigap policy, be careful about the timing.
 When you join a new Medicare drug plan, you pay a late enrollment penalty if one of these applies:

 MEDICARE SUPPLEMENT & MEDIGAP COSTS

-Medicare doesn't pay any of the costs for you to get a Medigap policy.
+Medicare doesn't cover any of the costs of obtaining a Medigap policy.
 You have to pay the premiums for a Medigap policy.

 MEDIGAP HELPS COVER SOME OR ALL OF YOUR MEDICARE PART B COSTS